 I am always amused by how conductors bring music to life.
 The same musical work can be interpreted differently by two different conductors.
 They do it simply by using their conducting gestures: a choreography of hand and body movements.
 Based on their ability and experience, conductors can either uplift or ruin an orchestral performance.
 The reason I got myself into conducting is purely intrinsic.
 I was inspired by great conductors, appalled by terrible conductors, and motivated to help others perform music better.

 Alas, I have also met many bad conductors while working as an orchestral violinist.
 Some were clueless during rehearsals; not knowing what to rehearse or how to fix problems.
 Once the orchestra finished playing the entire piece, they would kill time exclaiming, “Alright, let’s do it again from the top!”
-Some conductors tried very hard to make themselves look smart.
+Other conductors tried very hard to make themselves look smart.
 They would blurt out random (useless) facts and vague musical terms, or explain the background of the music excessively.
 They loved to nitpick on little things to the point where the musicians became unaffected.
-Other conductors went in the opposite direction.
-They would say everything was perfect even when the orchestra was obviously a big mess.
+Still other conductors went in the opposite direction – they would say everything was perfect even when the orchestra was obviously a big mess.
 All of the bad conductors had one thing in common: they did not help the musicians.
 I felt the urge to take up the baton because I believed that I could do a better job.